k21971/Hack/README.md

 # restoHack: Bringing 1984 Hack Back from the Dead

-**restoHack** is a full-blooded resurrection of *Hack*, the 1984 roguelike that spawned *NetHack*.
-Not a remake.
-Not a reboot.
-This is *software preservation with a blowtorch and a scalpel*.

-The goal: make the original code compile, run, and dungeon-crawl exactly as it did when floppy was King.
+**restoHack** is a complete restoration of *Hack*, the original 1984 roguelike that spawned *NetHack*.
+This is software preservation - making the original code compile, run, and dungeon-crawl exactly as it did in 1984, while modernizing the infrastructure for stability.

-Think resto-mod: the soul stays vintage, the internals get a precision rebuild.
+**Philosophy**: "Fix what breaks, preserve what works" - authentic 1984 gameplay with modern build system and safety improvements.

 📜 **[Read the Complete History of Hack →](docs/HISTORY_OF_HACK.md)**
 *From Rogue (1980) to NetHack's rise, through decades of digital decay, to restoHack's 2025 resurrection*